Why you shouldn’t buy a cheap solar system

 These solar sales companies directly bring cheaper panels and inverters into the country to lower costs.
 Sometimes they are procured via flyby night wholesale channels, with the product manufacturers not having an Australian office to handle warranty issues when they arise.

-This creates an issue where you have no recourse for a warranty when the products fail, and the original sales company disappears (Which happens like clockwork with cheap solar sales companies – usually after 3 to 4 years.
+This creates an issue where you have no recourse for a warranty when the products fail, and the original sales company disappears (Which happens like clockwork with cheap solar system sales companies – usually after 3 to 4 years.
 Overall, 800 of these have closed their doors since 2010).

 Poorly sized batteries